The Devil's Brigade (1968)

 Capt.
 Rose: God save us all.

 Lt.
 Col. Robert T. Frederick: [to Major Bricker] You've been in-and-out of nine different camps because you're the biggest chiseler, hustler, and scrounger in the whole Army.
-Well, in two weeks our first recruits arrive, and whatever they need, and whatever this camp needs, you're going to supply.
+Well, in ten days our first recruits arrive, and whatever they need, and whatever this camp needs, you're going to supply.
 How you do it is your own business.
 So start hustling.

 Lt.
 Col. Robert T. Frederick: Major, when you address me, take that cigar out of your mouth.